neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 5. **What do you look for in an employer?**
    - The best answer to this question would highlight the overlap between the candidate&#39;s passion and Neudesic&#39;s objectives.
 Look for signs of self-awareness, thoughtful career goals and an appreciation for the needs of the company.
 6. **What do you do if you realize you were hurtful to a teammate in front of the team?**
+7. ***(Leadership)* (let&#39;s say a developer on your team bypassed (or commented out unit tests) to get a build through in order to meet a very tight deadline.
+Once in UAT, several issues were present requiring re-work.
+What do you communicate to the developer**

 >**What to look for in an answer:**
 >